peterdri/ece-communications-labs/_ece450/lab4/noncoherent-dpsk-demodulator.md

 For this section, the deliverables are:

-- the answers to one deliverable questions,
+- the answers to two deliverable questions,
 - a dataset for later use in this lab.

 ---